City-of-Turku/kerrokantasi-ui-turku/README.md

 City specific tracking/analytics code such as Matomo or Piwik must be added directly in `kerrokantasi-ui` project under `/assets/js/tracker` folder.
 Currently this project's `urls.json`'s analytics url points to path `/assets/js/tracker/matomo.js`.

+A post-install(runs after package has been added) script will copy `/assets/js/tracker/matomo.js` directly into `kerrokantasi-ui`
+`/assets/js/tracker` creating the `tracker` folder if it doesn't exist and replacing `matomo.js` if it already exists.